Community Recycling Events:

 - All materials should be clean and dry when placed in your recycling container.

 - Don’t recycle cardboard and paper that is contaminated with food or liquids.

-- Never place tissues, paper towels or paper plates in your recycling container.
+- Never place tissues, paper towels, paper plates or foil/shiny gift wrap in your recycling container.

 Questions or Comments?